-After you decide how much money to put into your safety net goal, we invest the money into a 40% stock/60% bond ETF portfolio.
-While this portfolio is riskier than the 0% stock Smart Saver portfolio, it’s likely a more appropriate allocation for your emergency fund as it can be better at combating a hidden risk to your savings goal: inflation.
+After you decide how much money to put into your Safety Net goal, we invest the money into a 30% stock/70% bond ETF portfolio.
+While this portfolio is riskier than a 0% stock portfolio, it’s likely a more appropriate allocation for your emergency fund as it can be better at combating a hidden risk to your savings goal: inflation.

-As my colleague Dan Egan wrote recently, “At least a market crash has the decency of showing up in your balance.
+As Dan Egan, VP of Behavioral Finance & Investing wrote recently, “At least a market crash has the decency of showing up in your balance.
 Inflation doesn’t tell you that it’s cost you”.
-While Smart Saver is built to help keep up with inflation in the short-term, the Safety Net goal can offer the opportunity to potentially exceed inflation while seeking to give you a buffer for rainy days.
+While Cash Reserve is built to help keep up with inflation in the short-term, the Safety Net goal can offer the opportunity to potentially exceed inflation while seeking to give you a buffer for rainy days.

-If you’re now thinking that Smart Saver is too conservative for your needs but the 40% stock allocation of the Safety Net goal is too aggressive, another option is to set your own stock allocation with Betterment’s allocation slider.
+If you’re now thinking that Cash Reserve is too conservative for your needs but the 30% stock allocation of the Safety Net goal is too aggressive, another option is to set your own stock allocation with Betterment’s allocation slider.

 For every financial goal you set, Betterment recommends a target stock allocation but lets you adjust it from 0% to 100% stocks.
 Whatever allocation you choose, Betterment will help you along the way.
 As you move the slider, we will inform you whether your choice is “Very Conservative”, “Appropriately Conservative”, “Moderate”, “Appropriately Aggressive” or “Too Aggressive”.